hyperlaunch/hyperlaunch-rails-lint/README.md

 # hyperlaunch-rails-lint

-Opinionated linting config for Hyperlaunch projects, includes Rubocop config and Ruby/Rails LSP.
+Opinionated linting config for Hyperlaunch projects, includes Rubocop config and Ruby/Rails LSP and a pre-push git hook.

 ## Usage